FRRouting/frr/doc/user/bgp.rst

 General configuration
 """""""""""""""""""""

-Configuration of route leaking between a unicast VRF RIB and the VPN safi RIB of the default VRF is accomplished via commands in the context of a VRF
+Configuration of route leaking between a unicast VRF RIB and the VPN SAFI RIB of the default VRF is accomplished via commands in the context of a VRF
 address-family: